hweifluids/Py3DFTLE-Doc/_sources/index.rst.txt

 PyFTLE3D: Research Toolkit for 3D Lagrangian coherent structures with GUI
 ===================================================

-* Notice: The toolkit is undergoing an internal testing.
+* Notice: The toolkit is undergoing an internal testing and currently not released.
 Who would like to use it in advance to release, please feel free contact me.
-The planned release time is 2025.06 - 2025.07, while the author still holds the right to change the release time.*
+The planned release time is 2025.06 - 2025.07 with high-freedom opensource license type, while the author still holds the right to change the release time.*

 PyFTLE3D is a Python-based research toolkit for computing and visualizing Lagrangian coherent structures (LCS) in three-dimensional fluid flows and other complex systems by computing Finite Time Lyapunov Exponent.
-Coming with GUI and integrated environment, it is designed to be user-friendly and accessible, allowing peers to easily analyze and visualize LCS in their data, with no need for researchers to have extensive programming knowledge.
+Coming with GUI and integrated environment, it is designed to be user-friendly and accessible, allowing peers to easily analyze and visualize LCS in their data with multiple OOTB numerical methods, with various computation density, accuracy, and focus preferences, with no need for researchers to have any programming knowledge.
-Certainly, it is also suitable for those with programming experience who want to customize their analysis with multiple OOTB numerical methods, with various computation density, accuracy, and focus preferences.
+Certainly, it is also suitable for those with programming experience who want to customize their analysis.

+The computation is accelerated by CUDA, the NVidia treasure, achieving over 30x speedup compared to the CPU version.

 nekRS is a computational fluid dynamics code developed at :term:`ANL`, :term:`UIUC`, and :term:`PSU`. nekRS aims to leverage the present trend in :term:`GPU`-based :term:`HPC` systems to perform